Dig Dug: Related media

 Two Dig Dug-themed slot machines were produced by Japanese company Oizumi in 2003, both with small LCD monitors for animated characters.
 A webcomic adaptation was produced in 2012 by ShiftyLook, a subsidiary of Bandai Namco focused on reviving older Namco franchises, with nearly 200 issues by several different artists, concluding in 2014 following the closure of ShiftyLook.
 Dig Dug is a main character in the ShiftyLook webseries Mappy: The Beat.
 A remix of the Dig Dug soundtrack appears in the PlayStation 2 game Technic Beat.
+An interactive animated short based on Dig Dug was produced in 2025 by Gamisodes in association with Bandai Namco, which is planned to stream through June 17, 2025 to June 30, 2025 on the Gameisodes platform.

 The character Dig Dug was renamed to Taizo Hori, a play on the Japanese phrase "horitai zo", meaning "I want to dig".
 He became a prominent character in Namco's own Mr. Driller series, where he is revealed to be the father of Susumu Hori and being married to Baraduke protagonist Masuyo Tobi, who would divorce for unknown reasons.
 Taizo appears as a playable character in Namco Super Wars for the WonderSwan Color and Namco × Capcom for the PlayStation 2, only in Japan.
 Taizo appears in the now-defunct web browser game Namco High as the principal of the high school, simply known as "President Dig Dug".
 Pookas appear in several Namco games, including Sky Kid (1985), R4: Ridge Racer Type 4 (1998), Pac-Man World (1999), Pro Baseball: Famista DS 2011 (2011), and in Nintendo's Super Smash Bros. for Nintendo 3DS and Wii U (2014).
 Dig Dug characters briefly appear in the film Wreck-It Ralph (2012).